• Skip to primary navigation

 8. Remove from oven and top with sour cream, bacon, and green onions.
 Enjoy!

-Filed Under: Recipes, Sides and appetizers Tagged With: potatoes
+Filed Under: Sides and snacks Tagged With: potatoes

 Previous Post: « Keeping your pets warm and busy on snow days!